MERT - Medical Emergency Response Team

 Our most successful MERT projects include:

-• A well known pharmaceutical company
+• Several Fortune 100 well known pharmaceutical companies

 • A retail giant with sites in 2 metro areas